EchoMAV/docs/docs/echopilot_ai.md

 sudo nmcli con up static-eth0
 ```

-## Interfacing the Jetson to the Autopilot
+## Streaming Telemetry from the Autopilot

-The autopilot has a high-speed serial interface between the STM32H7 and the Jetson SOM.
-The Jetson UART1 (pins 203, 205) are connected to the autopilot's USART3 (Typically Serial2).
+The autopilot has a high-speed serial interface between the FMU/STM32H7 and the Jetson SOM.
+The Jetson UART1 (pins 203, 205) is connected to the autopilot's USART3 (Typically Serial2).
 To enable [MAVLink](https://mavlink.io/en/) data, you will need to check and/or modify PX4/Ardupilot parameters to ensure that Telem2 is set to MAVLink and set the baud rate to the desired value.
 A typical baud rate is 500,000 but you can use any baud rate you wish as long as the application receiving MAVLink on the Jetson is configured to match.

-For example, on ArduPilot set the following params
+For example, on ArduPilot set the following params and reboot.
 ```
 SERIAL2_PROTOCOL MAVLink2
 SERIAL2_BAUD 500000
 ```
-For PX4, the following params
+For PX4, set the following params and reboot.
 ```
 MAV_1_CONFIG 102: Telem 2
 MAV_1_RATE 500000